axeptio/sample-app-ios/README.md

 You can also add the SDK token or any other token to any URL:

-- manually with the `axeptionToken` and `keyAxeptioTokenQueryItem` variables:
+- manually with the `axeptioToken` and `keyAxeptioTokenQueryItem` variables:
 #### Swift
 ```swift
 Axeptio.shared.axeptioToken